A PC(USA) church serving Jesus Christ & our neighbors in Portsmouth, OH since 1875

 The time we spend in worship feels utterly unlike any other time in our week - peaceful, calming, nonanxious.
 Our beautiful old sanctuary brings us deep peace; the traditional hymns, choir, and organ keep us connected to our roots; and thoughtful sermons provoke us to think about things like faith and life and service from a new perspective.
 We leave feeling like we've drawn closer to God.

 Following worship, we enjoy a light coffee hour together in the parlor (10:30 a.m.-ish) and then a multigenerational discussion group Sunday School class where we talk about everything from the sermon to current events in the world to current events in our lives (11:00 a.m. - 12:00 p.m.-ish).
+(Usually this is a sermon post-mortem.)

 In addition, bulletins can be mailed or emailed to any who would like to have a copy in their hands.
 (We normally drop them off at the post office by noon on Thursday.)
 Please call (740-353-4159) or email (secondpres@yahoo.com) to be added to our list!